PCOS & PCOD

 By taking these precautions, you can optimize your chances of having a healthy pregnancy and minimize the potential risks associated with PCOS.

-Managing PCOS during pregnancy requires a multidisciplinary approach involving healthcare providers specializing in obstetrics, endocrinology, and nutrition.
+Managing Polycystic Ovary Syndrome and pregnancy requires a multidisciplinary approach involving healthcare providers specializing in obstetrics, endocrinology, and nutrition.
 Here are some expert tips:

 Establish a strong partnership with your healthcare provider who can guide you through the various stages of pregnancy, address your concerns, and provide personalized care based on your specific needs.